padcmoi/vue-bootstrap-utils/README.md

 }
 ```

-Example Usage with 2 SQL Join in a project
+Example Usage with 2 SQL Join in a project and Distinct mode
 ```PHP
 <?php
 namespace App\Application\Manager\Desires;